Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Introduction

-The aim of the present paper is to suggest a modification of ME along the lines of Ref.\ \cite{PRE96} such that in the case of homogeneous systems with short range interactions the resulting evolution equation contained only quantities $ O(1) $.
-It will be shown that this can be achieved at the cost of transforming the linear ME into a nonlinear evolution equation which will be abbreviated as NLME.
+The aim of the present paper is to suggest a modification of ME along the lines of Ref.\ \cite{PRE96} such that the resulting evolution equation contained exponential functions with $ O(1) $ arguments and in the case of homogeneous systems the equation for EH contained only terms of order unity.
+It will be shown that this can be achieved at the cost of transforming the linear ME into a nonlinear evolution equation (henceforth abbreviated as NLME).
 Its derivation will be given in Sec.\ \ref{nlme}.
 NLME for the kinetic Husimi-Temperley model (HTM) (also known as the infinitely long-range Ising-, the mean field- (MF), the Curie-Weiss-, and the Weiss-Ising model \cite{weiss-ising,matkowsky1984asymptotic,chakrabarti_dynamic_1999, mori_asymptotic_2010,carinci2013}) evolving under the Glauber dynamics \cite{glauber} will be derived in Sec.\ \ref{htm}.
-The advantages of NLME will be illustrated on the problem of decay of metastable states in HTM.
-The decay problem was previously investigated in Refs.\ \cite{weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010} in the framework of ME, the Fokker-Planck equation, and the Monte Carlo simulations.
-A scaling law for the lifetime of metastable states was suggested and shown to be valid for large absolute values of a scaling parameter \cite{mori_asymptotic_2010}.
-In Secs.\ \ref{numerical} and \ref{calculation} it will be shown that the use of NLME allows one to extend the testing range of the scaling law as well as the accuracy of the calculated lifetimes of the \emph{metastable} states by orders of magnitude.
-Finally, In Sec.\ \ref{thrm-limit} it will be shown that NLME for HTM in the thermodynamic limit reduces to a nonlinear differential equation of the first order.
-The characteristic equations will be derived and it will be shown that the conventional MF kinetic equation of Refs.\ \cite{suzuki-kubo,chakrabarti_dynamic_1999,gouyet_description_2003} describes a characteristic passing through the minimum of a free energy function.
+Numerical merits of NLME will be illustrated on the problem of decay of metastable states in HTM.
+The decay problem was previously investigated in Refs.\ \cite{weiss-ising,matkowsky1984asymptotic,salinas_introduction_2001, mori_asymptotic_2010} in the framework of ME, the Fokker-Planck equation, and the Monte Carlo simulations.
+In Ref.\ \cite{mori_asymptotic_2010} a scaling law for the lifetime of metastable states was suggested and shown to be valid for large absolute values of a scaling parameter.
+In Secs.\ \ref{numerical} and \ref{calculation} it will be shown that the use of NLME allows one to extend the testing range of the scaling law as well as the accuracy of the calculated lifetimes of the {metastable} states by orders of magnitude.
+In Sec.\ \ref{thrm-limit} it will be shown that NLME for HTM in the thermodynamic limit reduces to a nonlinear differential equation of the first order.
+Its characteristic equations will be derived and it will be shown that the conventional MF kinetic equation of Refs.\ \cite{suzuki-kubo,chakrabarti_dynamic_1999,gouyet_description_2003} describes a characteristic that passes through the minimum of a free energy function.
+The description of hysteresis with the use of MF equation, however, is inconsistent because it does not predict a vanishing hysteresis loop area at zero frequency of the oscillating external magnetic field \cite{chakrabarti_dynamic_1999}.
+In Sec.\ \ref{calculation} a way of resolving this difficulty in HTM framework will be suggested which besides purely theoretical interest may be also of practical importance.
+It will be argued that HTM at finite $N$ exhibits the N\'eel-type relaxation \cite{neel1949} which is of interest in biomedical applications where the hysteretic behavior of magnetic nanoparticles is of major importance \cite{biomed}.
 In concluding Sec.\ \ref{conclusion} a brief summary will be presented and further arguments given to support the suggestion that NLME is a prospective approach to the solution of stochastic models of the Ising type.